aldertzomer/RFPlasmid/README.md

 $ chmod +x ~/bin/jellyfish
 ```

-### For advanced users that don't use packagemanagers/environmentmanagers like Pip or Conda:
+### For advanced users that want to install the latest version from Github:

 You can get the source and using git and run from the folder you downloaded it to.
 You will need to install the requirements by hand as well
 ```